Search has changed faster in the last 18 months than it did in the previous decade.

-This guide breaks down exactly how to optimise your website for AI search; clearly, practically, and without hype.
+This guide explains exactly how to optimise your website for AI search, what’s actually working in 2026, and where most businesses are getting it wrong.

 Google AI Overviews, ChatGPT, and other generative engines now: